-This educational experience applies a Project Based learning (PBL) approach to the learning experience.
 The learning experience is agile based.
-It involves an introduction to the requirements for changes and adaptations for enterprise information systems, and the continued need for user developed applications that work in the desktop environments and in mobile applications.
+It involves an introduction to the requirements for changes and adaptations for enterprise information systems, data and process integration, and the continued need for user developed applications that work in the desktop environments and in mobile applications.
+In this paradigm, use of Lean Six Sigma in the analysis and development sections of the PBL project adds value and improves integration.